-Since returning to full-time practice in 2011, Ursula has represented clients at all levels up to the Court of Appeal in Asylum and Immigration, EEA and Public Law cases.
-She continues to represent many clients from different countries at risk of persecution/ treatment contrary to Article 3 and drafted an application to the ECtHR alleging a breach of Article 3 ECHR, thereby preventing removal to Sri Lanka under a Rule 39 interim measure pending judgment in the case of GJ & others.
+Since returning to full time practice in 2011, Ursula has represented clients at all levels up to the Court of Appeal in Asylum and Immigration, EEA and Public Law cases.
+She continues to represent many clients from different countries at risk of persecution/treatment contrary to Article 3.
+She drafted an application to the ECtHR alleging a breach of Article 3 ECHR, thereby preventing removal to Sri Lanka under a Rule 39 interim measure pending judgment in the case of GJ & others.

 Ursula enjoys travelling and is CELTA qualified.
 She has frequently visited the Balkans to witness the reality of the post-war situation in Croatia, Serbia and Bosnia, where she has also taught English.
 She is fluent in Polish and has a basic grasp of Serbian and Croatian.
 She is involved in raising awareness of the ongoing landmine problems in Bosnia.